• Skip to main content

 how to make a gingerbread house

-Step 5: The next day, roll the dough out on a piece of non-stick baking paper.
-Cut out your gingerbread house template (you can download my pattern here– if you can’t access this Dropbox folder leave a comment and I’ll email it to you) and bake for 12 minutes in a preheated oven.
+5. The next day, roll the dough out on a piece of non-stick baking paper.
+Cut out your gingerbread house template (see below) and bake for 12 minutes in a preheated oven.
 Make sure you transfer the pieces of baking paper with the cut-out gingerbread pieces on it to the baking tray instead of handling the dough itself once it’s cut.
 This will help the shapes keep their proper proportions.
 Cut the baking paper if the pieces are too close together, as they do spread a little during baking.

 • Be patient!
 Allow several hours drying time in between each section.